 In conjure work, I was also advised to set a time limit on my work in determining their success.
 I should see signs, movements, and changes that the spell fulfilled its purpose in a certain period.

-If I sense negative omens or see signs and movements that are opposite of what I am trying to accomplish, using any form of divination, the spirit world should help me decide if I have to:
+If I sense negative omens or see signs and movements that are opposite to what I am trying to accomplish, using any form of divination, the spirit world should help me decide if I have to:

-• Try doing the job again.
+- Try doing the job again.

-• Weave a more powerful one.
+- Weave a more powerful one.

-• Concurrently run another work for the same purpose.
+- Concurrently run another work for the same purpose.

 Does conjure always work?

 Conjure work is not a candy machine; asking the spirits for an outright grant.
-We need to learn to look out for the responses to our work, try to understand and accept them, and then re-evaluate our own choices and requests.
-And perform magic with renewed understanding, awareness, trust, and connection to our own power and to God.
+We need to learn to look out for the responses to our work, try to understand and accept them, and then re-evaluate our choices and requests.
+And perform magic with renewed understanding, awareness, trust, and connection to our power and God.

 Are there any restrictions on doing a job?